 Mixed breed rabbits or “meat mutts” don’t have much value.
 However, they are an acceptable choice if you’re raising strictly for meat.
 Only buy crossbred rabbits from a breeder who keeps good records and selects for meaty body type, health, and fast growth.
 Familiarize yourself with what good meat rabbits look like.
 Be prepared to cull heavily to weed out bad traits.

 Beginner Mistake: Buy cheap rabbits (aka. other people’s culls) – old fat does, poor temperament, genetic faults, sick, weak bloodlines, bad moms, slow growers, big bone, bad type, huge appetites… the list goes on and on.
 Shop around.
 Don’t buy the first rabbits you see.
 Cheap rabbits are rarely a bargain in the long run.
-Purchase the best stock you can.
+Do your homework and purchase the best stock you can.

 Buying Meat Rabbits

-The best place to buy rabbits is from a local breeder.
+The best place to buy rabbits is from a reputable local breeder.
 Our Meat Rabbit Breeder Directory lists rabbitries in the United States and Canada.
 Search by breed or state.
 You can also search for rabbits on Craigslist or the American Rabbit Breeders Association (ARBA) website.
-Find a breeder with goals similar to yours.
+Find a breeder who has been raising rabbits for at least a few years with goals similar to yours.

 Most backyard rabbit raisers want calm, friendly rabbits with meaty body type, good mothering instincts, and fast growth rates.
 A beautiful purebred, show-quality rabbit may not be the best choice if it’s a bad mom or took 14 weeks to reach fryer weight.
 Rabbits from show lines are often slow growers.
 Be sure to ask the breeder about temperament and what their kits weigh at 8 weeks (4 pounds or more is ideal).